Create Role Description

 Business Enablers Project Management

-Understand and apply effective planning, coordination and control methods
+Understand and use effective ways to plan, coordinate and control projects

-• Understand all components of the project management process, including the need to consider change management to realise business benefits
+• Understand all components of the project management process, including the need for change management to achieve business benefits

 • Prepare clear project proposals and accurate estimates of required costs and resources